-- Grants are limited to a maximum of \$10,000 per farm operation, per calendar year. - Funding rates may change due to program demand and funding availability. - Applications are due June 15 for Rotational Grazing, August 1 for cover cropping and fall manure injection, or April 15 for spring practices. - Please submit one application for all practices planned from January 1 to December 31. - Claim Forms, including corresponding shapefiles or maps of the location of implemented practices, are required within 30 days of completing practice implementation or you may not be eligible for payment. - Farms must be in good standing with the State of Vermont to be eligible for Water Quality Technical and Financial Assistance, as defined in 6 V.S.A. § 4802. - Please note that submitting an application does not guarantee funding.
+- ➤ Grants are limited to a maximum of \$10,000 per farm operation, per State fiscal year. - Funding rates may change due to program demand and funding availability. - Applications are due June 15 for Rotational Grazing, August 1 for cover cropping and fall manure injection, or April 15 for spring practices. - Please submit one application for all practices planned from July 1 of one year until June 30 of the following year. - ➤ The Agency will review applications in order of receipt. - ➤ Claim Forms, including corresponding shapefiles or maps of the location of implemented practices, are required within 30 days of completing practice implementation or you may not be eligible for payment. - ➤ Farms must be in good standing with the State of Vermont to be eligible for Water Quality Technical and Financial Assistance, as defined in 6 V.S.A. § 4802.